 I walk in the door, which opens with a “swish”—and am immediately greeted by the crash of carts.
 I stop to examine my grocery list.
 Another shopper ducks in front of me, picking up a bag of chips.
 They examine it, turning it over and over in their hands, the changing pressure of their fingers against the bag creating a “crackle crackle crackle” that grates over my eardrums like sandpaper.
 Another cart passes by me which I can’t see, but can identify by sound.
 The front right wheel emits a high-pitched, steady squeal that feels like an icepick.

 Carts continue to rattle down the aisle.
 Suddenly I hear a new sound.
-I look to up see an employee leading a motorized pallet jack down the aisle.
+I look up to see an employee leading a motorized pallet jack down the aisle.
 It emits a “Roooom rooom rrrrrrrrrrrr uh” sound.
-Behind two rubber rimmed swinging doors, something whines.
-I'm in frozen area now, and I am surrounded by the steady, rolling whoosh of the refrigerated cases.
+Behind two rubber-rimmed swinging doors, something whines.
+I'm in the frozen area now, and I am surrounded by the steady, rolling whoosh of the refrigerated cases.

-There is a crowd ten deep at the checkout, including the two girls in pink, whose mother is loudly talking to them.
+There is a crowd 10-deep at the checkout, including the two girls in pink, whose mother is loudly talking to them.
 I have to wait until the crowd thins out, or risk further overload.
 I watch and wait until the line is smaller.
-Behind two senior citizens, I unload my purchases and try to shut out the sound of fifteen people slowly making their way out of the store.
+Behind two senior citizens, I unload my purchases and try to shut out the sound of 15 people slowly making their way out of the store.
 By the time I get to the checkout, all I can hear is an undifferentiated mass of sound.
 I am no longer able to delineate individual sounds from one another.
-The meld together.
+They meld together.

-I know the next stop beyond this is complete deafness, when my brain simply gives up on trying to make sense of this morass.
+I know the next step beyond this is complete deafness when my brain simply gives up on trying to make sense of this morass.
 And, at this point, I might as well be deaf because I can barely understand anything the checker says to me—something that seems to annoy her.
-Suddenly, I’m startled when something bursts into my conscious.
+Suddenly, I’m startled when something bursts into my consciousness.
 Singing.
 Who’s singing?
 I look over, and it’s the girl in pink.
 But she’s not singing, she’s crying—her face red, mouth turned down at the edges.
 Why did I think she was singing?